mars-project/mars/docs/source/execution.rst

    0  1  2
    1  3  4

-Each session is isolated, call `.fetch()` on a Mars object that executed in another session would fail.
+Each session is isolated.
+Calling `.fetch()` on a Mars object which is executed in another session will fail.

 .. code-block:: python